How to Set TradingView Alerts: Step-by-Step Guide

-Ever missed a perfect trade because you stepped away from your computer for five minutes?
-Yeah, me too.
-That's exactly why TradingView alerts exist—to save you from constantly staring at charts like some kind of trading zombie.
+Ever missed a trade because you stepped away from your desk for five minutes?
+I sure have.
+That's why TradingView alerts exist—they watch the markets so you don't have to stare at charts all day.

 What Are TradingView Alerts (And Why You Need Them)

-Here's what makes them powerful: you can set alerts on literally anything—price movements, technical indicators, drawing tools, or even complex Pine Script strategies.
-Once set up, they monitor the markets continuously and notify you instantly when your conditions are met.
+You can set alerts on price movements, technical indicators, drawing tools, or complex Pine Script strategies.
+Once configured, they monitor the markets continuously and notify you instantly when your conditions are met.

-• Never miss opportunities: Get notified the moment your setups trigger, even if you're sleeping or at your day job
+- Never miss opportunities: Get notified the moment your setups trigger, even when you're away from your screen

-• Reduce screen time: Stop burning your eyes staring at charts all day waiting for something to happen
+- Reduce screen time: Stop staring at charts waiting for something to happen

-• Automated workflow: Let alerts handle the routine stuff while you focus on the big picture
+- Automated workflow: Let alerts handle routine checks while you handle decisions

 TradingView Plans: What You Get for Your Money

-Not all TradingView plans are created equal when it comes to alerts.
-Here's the breakdown:
+Not all TradingView plans are the same when it comes to alerts.
+Here's how they break down:

-Pro tip: If you're serious about trading, the Pro plan is the sweet spot.
-You get enough alerts for most strategies without breaking the bank.
+Pro tip: If you're serious about trading, the Pro plan is a good balance.
+You get enough alerts for most strategies without spending too much.
 Need to save money?
-Check out our guide on getting TradingView discounts.
+Check out TradingView discounts.

 Step-by-Step: Setting Up Your First Alert